 Americas sales include sales to customers in the U.S., Canada, Central America and South America.
-Sales to foreign customers accounted for approximately 84% of total sales in the three months ended June 30, 2013 and approximately 82% of total sales in the three months ended June 30, 2012.
+Sales to foreign customers accounted for approximately 84% of our total net sales in each of the three and six-month periods ended September 30, 2013 and approximately 82% of our total net sales in each of the three and six-month periods ended September 30, 2012.
 Substantially all of our foreign sales are U.S. Dollar denominated.
 Sales to customers in Asia have generally increased over time due to many of our customers transitioning their manufacturing operations to Asia and growth in demand from the emerging Asian market.
 Our sales force in the Americas and Europe supports a significant portion of the design activity for products which are ultimately shipped to Asia.